 Use Snipping mode in the Snipping tool which includes four-mode discussed below:

-- Fullscreen Snip: Grab a screenshot of full screen (same thing as PrtScr).
+- Fullscreen Snip: Grab a screenshot of the entire screen (same thing as PrtScr).

 Depending on your requirement, you can select one before taking the screenshot.